Ashwani Pareek: Education and professional career

 Pareek received bachelor's degree (1987-1990) in botany and master's degree (1990-1992) in plant molecular biology from the University of Delhi.
 He then joined the laboratory of Professor Anil Grover at the same university in 1992 for doctoral research (PhD) work on ‘Molecular Characterization of stress proteins in Oryza sativa L. with emphasis on 90 kDa family’.

-After receiving PhD degree, Pareek received the prestigious Post Doctoral Fellowship by The Rockefeller Foundation, New York and worked with Professor Ralph S.Quatrano at the University of North Carolina, USA during 1997-98.He then accepted the assignment of Research Scientist at Department of Genetics, University of Delhi South Campus in late 1998.
-In May, 2001, Pareek was awarded BOYSCAST Fellowship to work with Professor Hans Bohnert at the University of Illinois at Urbana–Champaign, USA.
-Thereafter in 2005, he was awarded the INSA-Royal visiting scientist fellowship to work at University of Cambridge, U.K. Pareek joined Jawaharlal Nehru University in 2003 and presently serving there as a Professor of plant molecular biology.
-In 2012, he was conferred the DBT-Overseas visiting fellowship(CREST) to work at The University of California, Davis, USA.
-In 2017, he was appointed as Adjunct Professor at the University of Western Australia, Perth, Australia.
+After receiving PhD degree, Pareek received the prestigious Post Doctoral Fellowship by The Rockefeller Foundation, New York and worked with Professor Ralph S.Quatrano at the University of North Carolina, USA during 1997–98.
+He then accepted the assignment of research scientist at Department of Genetics, University of Delhi South Campus in late 1998.
+In May, 2001, Pareek was awarded BOYSCAST Fellowship to work with Professor Hans Bohnert at the University of Illinois at Urbana–Champaign, US.
+Thereafter in 2005, he was awarded the INSA-Royal visiting scientist fellowship to work at University of Cambridge, UK.
+Pareek joined Jawaharlal Nehru University in 2003 and presently serving there as a professor of plant molecular biology.
+In 2012, he was conferred the DBT-Overseas visiting fellowship(CREST) to work at The University of California, Davis, US.
+In 2017, he was appointed as adjunct professor at the University of Western Australia, Perth, Australia.